Epic EHR

 EPIC EHR OVERVIEW

-Epic is one of the most well-known, long standing solutions in the healthcare market.
-They invest 50% of operating expenses back into R&D making innovation and technology a primary focus.
-This has made them a powerhouse in the health technology space.
+Started in 1979 in the Wisconsin garage of founder Judy Faulkner, software giant Epic is one of the most popular, well-known solutions in the healthcare space.
+They invest 50% of their operating expenses back into Research and Development which help make innovation a key driver in their growth.
+They are also one of the few technology giants that focus specifically on the EHR business.
+This has made them a powerhouse in the EHR space.

 Epic Systems has played a significant role in shaping interoperability in the healthcare industry such as:

-• Collaboration with Competitors: They worked with other EHR vendors on data sharing projects, showing they’re open to cooperation for patient and healthcare benefit.
+• They worked with other EHR vendors on data sharing projects, showing they’re open to cooperation for patient and healthcare benefit.

-• Interoperability Standards: Epic actively took part in creating standards like HL7 and FHIR.
+• Epic actively took part in creating standards like HL7 and FHIR.
 These help different EHR systems communicate smoothly.

-• Epic’s App Orchard & Connection Hub: Epic built App Orchard letting third-party developers create apps to work with their solution.
+• Epic Showroom lets third-party developers create apps to work with their solution.
 This encouraged making tools that improve data sharing.
 They also launched Connection Hub that is “an online directory for vendors to share their ability to interoperate with Epic software.”

-• Patient-Centered Data Sharing: Epic’s Share Everywhere lets patients securely share medical info.
+• Epic’s Share Everywhere lets patients securely share medical info.

-The EpicCare Ambulatory EHR Suite is a central solution that delivers features that would benefit any small to mid-size medical practice including:
+The EpicCare Ambulatory EHR Suite is a central solution that delivers features that would benefit any small to medium sized practices including but not limited to:

 • Care Everywhere – Offers interoperability with other EHRs